-The attributable number of asthma incident cases (AC) was estimated by multiplying the PAF with the number of incident asthma cases at each census block.
-The attributable cases for each census block is then summed to get the total AC.
+The attributable number of asthma incident cases (AC) was estimated by multiplying the PAF with the total number of incident asthma cases at each census block (Equation 5).
+The attributable number of cases in each census block is then summed across the state, and the entire country, to get the total AC.

 Results